You are here

 This award is named for Professor Walter A. Rosenblith (1913-2002), who served as the first Chair of HEI's Research Committee (from 1980 to 1989) and as a member of the HEI Board of Directors from 1990 to 1996.
 Professor Rosenblith's vision of science and standard of excellence enabled HEI to quickly develop a strong scientific program.
 At his urging, HEI developed a program that not only funds research that would contribute needed scientific information for regulation, but also research to strengthen the fundamental science related to environmental issues.
 Professor Rosenblith supported activities intended to attract people engaged in more basic scientific research so that they might bring new tools and new ideas to environmental questions.

 Scientists of any nationality holding a PhD, ScD, MD, DVM, or DrPH degree or equivalent are eligible to apply.
 At the time of application the candidate should have two to seven years of research experience after obtaining the highest degree and must be at the Assistant Professor level or equivalent at an academic or research institution.
 Evidence that the candidate's institution is prepared to make a tangible commitment to helping the awardee become established as an independent investigator is required as part of the application.
 Candidates should possess outstanding research potential.
 Evidence of this potential, in the form of written letters of support and the candidate’s publication record, is an essential part of the application materials and will be valued equally with the scientific proposal.

 Please note that an applicant who does not meet all eligibility requirements will not be considered for this award.
-HEI will not review applications from individuals with more than six years research experience after obtaining the highest degree.
+HEI will not review applications from individuals with more than seven years research experience after obtaining the highest degree.
 Time spent on non-research activities, such as medical residencies without a research component, may be excluded, however.
 Applicants should contact HEI to verify their eligibility by sending a full CV to Dr. Dan Crouse.